-Deciding how to charge for editing can be difficult.
+Deciding how to charge for freelance editing can be difficult.
 Here are some of the issues involved.

 One of the reasons I don't like taking editing jobs is because it's such a pain to figure out how to charge.
-Anytime you have to set rates as a freelancer, it requires thought.
-However, it just seems like setting rates for editing is much more fraught with difficulty.
+Anytime you have to set rates as a freelancer, it requires a great deal of careful thought.
+However, it seems like setting rates for freelancing editing is much more fraught with difficulty.
 When you write, it's easy to say, “This is how much I charge for a blog post.
 This is how much I charge for creating a press release.
 This is what web content will cost you.”

 Editing is a different animal altogether.
 But, as you consider your rates, here are some things to keep in mind: